Get Schooled

 When & How to Ask For Help

 Everyone needs help now and then!
 Whether you’re struggling with a class concept, need some extra time to take care of tasks at work, or feel overwhelmed by your responsibilities at home, it’s completely okay to ask for help when you need it.
-The people in your life - like your professors, family, bosses, coworkers, and more - genuinely care about you and want you to succeed.
-However, they won’t know that you’re feeling overwhelmed or need support unless you tell them.
+The people in your life won’t know that you’re feeling overwhelmed or need support unless you tell them!
 This can feel intimidating, but knowing when and how to ask for help is a valuable life skill that can benefit you for years to come.
 Here are some tips for recognizing when you need help and who/how to ask for it!

 If you need academic support

-Whether you’re in high school or college, your educator (your teacher, professor, or teacher’s assistant) wants you to succeed.
-If you’re having difficulty understanding class lessons or topics, are overwhelmed with your course load, or just need some extra academic support, your educator is there to help.
-You can reach out to them over email, visit their classroom or office hours, or schedule a meeting with them to ask for the support you need.
-It’s helpful to be specific about the concerns or questions you have so they can help you to the best of their ability– you can make a list, come prepared with talking points, or highlight lessons or concepts that you need help with.
-This can feel intimidating, but your educator is invested in your academic success and will be eager to support you!
+If you’re having difficulty understanding class lessons or topics, are overwhelmed with your course load, or just need some extra academic support, reach out to your educator.
+You can email them, attend office hours (if you're in college), or schedule a meeting with them to ask for the support you need.
+It’s helpful to be specific about the concerns or questions you have so they can help you to the best of their ability.
+You can make a list, come prepared with talking points, or highlight lessons or concepts that you need help with.

 If you’re struggling or need extra support at work

-Whether you’re working your first or third job, it’s totally okay if you don’t have everything figured out.
 Working any job comes with its stress, but it’s important to receive support when needed.
 If you’re having trouble prioritizing tasks at work, need extra time or help understanding how to take care of your work responsibilities, or are struggling to juggle work with outside responsibilities such as school, talk to your manager or supervisor as soon as possible.
 You can schedule a meeting with them, email them, or raise any concerns in regular check-ins with them.
 Be specific about what you need support with, what pain points you’re coming across, and how they can help.
-They can help you prioritize, potentially make changes to your schedule, and offer tips and solutions to issues you come across.
-If needed, you may also consider looping in the HR department to ensure your needs are being met and that you are receiving the support you need.
+They can help you prioritize tasks, potentially make changes to your schedule, and offer tips and solutions to issues you come across.
+If needed, you may also consider looping in the HR department to ensure you are receiving the support you need.

-In addition to talking to a mental health professional, we recommend (only if it feels safe to do so) being open and honest with the people in your life such as family members, friends, professors, bosses, etc. This will be especially important as seeking professional mental health services can require health insurance information, parent consent, etc. The people in your life care about you and want to ensure you are receiving the support you need.
+In addition to talking to a mental health professional, we recommend (only if it feels safe to do so) being open and honest with the people in your life when you're in need of help.
+This is especially important if you are a minor or are in college, since seeking professional mental health services may require things like health insurance information or parental consent.
+The people in your life care about you and want to ensure you are receiving the support you need.

 If you’re struggling to juggle family responsibilities with other responsibilities